MIT-Tab/mit-tab/docs/Adding-Teams,-Judges,-Rooms-and-Debaters.md

 ![](img/data_import.png)

 You can upload xlsx files through this page to import data in bulk.
+When there is an error in the format of the xlsx files, all changes generated from the file are aborted, even if some were valid, so that you can simply re-upload a corrected version of the file

 **NOTE:** The files _must_ be `.xlsx` files.
 Not `.xls`, `.csv`, or anything similar